Haneenabonser/cookie-stand/README.md

 W3Schools.com

 **Reflections and Comments**
-- Overall, this is going fine so far.
+- Overall, this project was very hard but worthit.
 - I do not have any questions.
-- It took me 4 hours to finish this lab.
+- It took me 2 hours to finish this lab.